Senior Adjunct Assistant Professor of Rhetoric, Writing and Public Discourse

-Before launching her career in college teaching and university administration, Jenna was a book editor with Houghton Mifflin / Mariner Books.
-She continues to publish her own fiction, creative nonfiction, and scholarly writing.
+Before launching her career in college teaching and university administration, Terry was a book editor with Houghton Mifflin / Mariner Books.
+She continues to publish her own fiction, creative nonfiction and scholarly writing.
 She received two university fellowships for her fiction while a graduate student, and in 2004 was awarded an Emerging Artist's Fellowship from the Cultural Arts Council of Houston.

 University of Houston